kzefram/kzefram/README.md

 - 👋 Hi, I’m @kzefram
 - 👀 I’m interested in Computer Science and 3D Digital Art
-- 🌱 I’m currently learning HTML, CSS, JavaScript, and Blender
+- 🌱 I’m currently learning Software Quality Assurance

 <!---
 kzefram/kzefram is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.